Twrigh18/College-Database/README.md

 ## Student's Table

+For the students table, 11 columns will be created for the students’ table.
+The columns that will be created is:
+1. StudentID
+2. First Name
+3. Last Name
+4. Street
+5. City
+6. State
+7. Zip
+8. Phone
+9. PrePay Required
+10. Credit Card on File
+11. Credit card Information

 ![](Students%20Column.png)

+The data types will be short text majority of the of the table with an exception of Prepay required, Credit Card on File which is Yes/NO data type and StudentID is the primary key.

 ![](Students%20Data%20Types.png)

 ### Student's Values

+The values that are created in this table are fictious information that are related to each student.
+15 Students will be created and all the information that is related to the student.

 ![](Students%20Data%20Values.png)

 ## Classes Table

+For the classes table, 7 columns will be created for classes’ table.
+The columns that will be created is:
+1. ClassID
+2. Class Name
+3. Section Number
+4. Cost Per Credit Hour
+5. Credit Hours
+6. Start Date
+7. StudentID

 ![](Classes%20Column.png)

+The data types will be short text for Class Name, Credit Hours, and Section Number.
+Cost Per Credit Hour will be in currency.
+Start Date will be in Date/Time.
+StudentID will be number.

 ![](Classes%20Data%20Types.png)

 ### Classes Value

+The values that are created in this table are fictious information that are related to each class.
+49 classes will be created and all the information that is related to each class.

 ![](Classes%20Data%20Values.png)

-## Creationg relationships
+## Creating Relationships

 The goal is to create a relationship between the two tables.
-I want one student taking three classes.
+I want one student taking 3-5 classes.
 I am creating a one-to-many relationship between students and classes where one student is taking 3-5 classes.
-The studentID will also be in the classes table.
-Database is made where each student is taking classes that are specific to their study.
-For example, one student is taking all business class while the other is taking engineering classes while other taking
+The StudentID will also be in the classes table therefore the StudentID in the classes table is the foreign key that linked to the StudentID column in the students table.

 ![](Students%20and%20Classes%20Relationship.png)

-Values
-For students I created fictional names
-For class I created coming subjectd

 ## Creating Queries